 |Mature Size||3/4 to 1 foot tall, 2 to 3 feet wide|

 |Soil Type||Moist, well-drained|

-When you're first growing evolvulus, be sure to prune the plant back somewhat to encourage branching.
-You can also give the young growing tips an occasional pinch to help to encourage a bushy plant.
-As seasons pass, evolvulus plants may begin to look a bit tired, and the blooming slows down.
-At that point, you should cut back the plant to help encourage new growth and make them look fuller and tidier.
+When planting evolvulus, trim the plant to encourage branching.
+You can also occasionally pinch the young growing tips to encourage a bushier plant.
+As the growing season progresses, evolvulus might begin to look a bit ragged with reduced blooms.
+At that point, you can trim back the plant to tidy it up and encourage new bushy growth.

-To make the most of your evolvulus plants, you'll want to be sure to plant them in full sun, which will encourage continuous flowering throughout the season.
-Sunlight will also help these plants maintain their compact shape and pretty silver foliage.
-If it's planted in too much shade, the evolvulus plant can take on a more sprawling appearance, in addition to blooming less frequently and losing some of its foliage's silvery sheen.
+Plant evolvulus in full sun, six to eight hours per day, which will encourage continuous flowering throughout the season.
+Sunlight will also help these plants maintain their compact shape and lush foliage.
+If evolvulus is planted in too much shade, it can become leggy, sprawl, produce fewer blooms, and lose the silvery sheen on its foliage.

 Temperature and Humidity

 They are happiest and flower best in temperatures above 65 degrees Fahrenheit, and they thrive in the heat of summer.
 It cannot tolerate frost.

 Feed evolvulus on a monthly basis in spring and summer.
 Use a general-purpose liquid fertilizer and apply it according to label instructions.
 In warm climates where it is reliably hardy as a perennial, don't feed in winter

 When potting evolvulus, fill a container with a potting mixture that's lightweight and drains well.
 Moisten the growing medium if its dry, and make sure the container has a drainage hole.